pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 console.log(checkNumber(50))
 // even
 ```
 ### Named Function Expression
+A function expression is very similar to, and has almost the same syntax as, a function statement.
+The main difference is that a function expression does not start with the keyword `function` and the `name` of the function is also optional, in which case it becomes an _Anonymous Function_.
+If the function has a `name` then it is called _Named Function Expression_**.**
 ```javascript
 let checkNumber = function check (num){
 	return (num %2==0)?"even" : "odd"